-Loneliness is the human condition that English language has wisely divided into two different words to detect the two sides of “being alone”.
-It created the word “solitude” to express the glory of being alone and created the word “loneliness” to express the pain of being alone.
+Being alone is the human condition that English language has wisely divided into two different words: it created the word “solitude” to express the glory of being alone and created the word “loneliness” to express the pain of being alone.
 Although in our daily lives it’s difficult to distinguish between these moods, we must do it consistently to really understand the condition in which each of us is can be at some point of his life.
 Only when we understand and accept these two sides of solitude/loneliness we can live with awareness and reach an inner balance that generates well-being.

-Fabula y drama de la soledad is a work in 2 parts, technically and artistically different from each other, where I explore these two sides of solitude in its essence: tale and drama.
+Fábula y drama de la soledad is a work in 2 parts, technically and artistically different from each other, where I explore these two sides of solitude and loneliness in its essence: tale and drama.

 In the second part, the drama, a woman lives the experience of loneliness, accompanied by pain and suffering.
 It is the primordial human condition, where consciousness shows the weaknesses and doubts of existence.
 Here loneliness is experienced as torture, an infinite abyss from which it’s difficult to rise again, and at the same time as an inevitable way to know and recognize oneself.
 The woman, an ordinary woman, talks with her emptiness and fears in order to exorcise the darkness in which she’s involved.
 The drama of loneliness is the symbol of an inner growth, an inevitable way to reach the acceptance of oneself and be totally free.